 Brickhill Street Visibility Improvement

-No part of the development hereby approved shall be occupied until a S278 (of the Highways Act 1980) agreement has been entered into and the works to provide the improved visibility to Brickhill Street have been completed as required by Milton Keynes Highways.
-The works shall be based on BWB drawing SCD-BWB-HGN-XX-Sk-D-130 S1 P1
+No part of the development hereby approved shall be occupied until a S278 (of the Highways Act 1980) Agreement has been entered into and the works to provide the improved visibility to Brickhill Street have been completed in accordance with that Agreement.
+The works shall be based on BWB drawing SCD-BWB-HGN-XX-Sk-D-130 S1 P1.

 Reason: In order to minimise danger, obstruction and inconvenience to users of the highway and of the development in accordance with policy CT1 of Plan: MK.